The Application of 3D Image Acquisition Systems to Palatal Rugae: A Technical Improvement for Personal Identification - 16.105

 DOI: 10.15221/16.105

-Reproduction of the proceedings or any parts thereof (excluding short quotations for the use in the preparation of reviews and technical and scientific papers) may be made only after obtaining the specific approval of the publisher.
 The papers appearing in the proceedings reflect the author's opinions.
-Their inclusion in these publications does not necessary constitute endorsement by the editor or by the publisher.
-Authors retain all rights to individual papers.
+Their inclusion in the proceedings does not necessary constitute endorsement by the editor or by the publisher.